RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 An Active-Active database stream maintains a global PEL and a per-consumer PEL for each region.

-XREADGROUP, when given an ID different from the special ">" ID, iterates simultaneously over all of the PELs for all consumers.
+When given an ID different from the special ">" ID, XREADGROUP iterates simultaneously over all of the PELs for all consumers.
 It returns the next entry by comparing entry IDs from the different PELs.
 {{% /note %}}

 ### Conflict resolution

 The "delete wins" approach is a way to automatically resolve conflicts with consumer groups.
-In case of concurrent operations, the delete operations "win" over the concurrent operation.
+In case of concurrent consumer group operations, a delete will "win" over other concurrent operations on the same group.

 In this example, the DEL at _t4_ deletes both the observed `group1` and the non-observed `group2`: